Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### This question requires that you evaluate the underlined text to determine if it is correct.
-When planning to migrate a public website to Azure, you must plan to pay monthly usage costs.
+### When planning to migrate a public website to Azure, you must plan to [pay monthly usage costs].

 - [x] No change is needed.
 - [ ] Deploy a VPN.